Nepetalactone: Effects

 Two thirds of adult domestic cats begin to lick, sniff, eat, scratch or roll over the nepetalactone source after being exposed to it.
 They may also begin pawing, shaking their heads, rubbing their cheeks, licking themselves or vocalizing.
 About one third of adult cats react more passively to nepetalactones, and may assume a sphinx-like posture, decrease vocalization or decrease movement.
 The effects of nepetalactones are similar in other Felidae.

 Mechanism of action

-Felidae olfactory receptor exposure to nepetalactones or nepetalactols induces β-endorphin secretion to blood.
-This endorphin activates µ-opioid receptors as an agonist, thus working in a similar manner as morphine or other opioids.
-Naloxone, a µ-opioid receptor antagonist, is known to block the effects of nepetalactones and nepetalactols in domestic cats, which supports this endorphin related mechanism of action.
+Felidae olfactory receptor exposure to nepetalactones or nepetalactols induces β-endorphin secretion in the blood; this endorphin release in turn activates μ-opioid receptors as an agonist, thus working in a similar manner as morphine or other opioids.
+Naloxone, a μ-opioid receptor antagonist, is known to block the effects of nepetalactones and nepetalactols in domestic cats, which supports this endorphin related mechanism of action.
 Repeated exposure to nepetalactones or nepetalactols does not induce opioid withdrawals in Felidae, probably because endogenous β-endorphin secretion is controlled. (cis,trans)- and (trans,cis)-nepetalactones have both been shown to function as cat attractants in domestic cats in studies of poor quality.
 Both isomers occur in catnip for example, but the (cis,trans)-isomer is the major one.